github-changelog-generator/github-changelog-generator/README.md

 ## Contributing

-We have collected notes on how to contribute to this project in [CONTRIBUTING.md].
+Would you like to contribute to this project?
+[CONTRIBUTING.md] has all the details on how to do that.

 [CONTRIBUTING.md]: CONTRIBUTING.md